 ADVICE For UPCOMING ATTORNEYSDon’t worry about getting projects done; worry about getting them done right.
 That relates to everything, from time management, to research, and to providing our clients with candid advice.

 Wyatt Earp said, “Take your time in a hurry."
-I used to say "Relaxed is successful.
-Tense makes mistakes,” to my music and public speaking students.
+I used to say it to my music and public speaking students.
 I say it to myself all the time.

 MY COMPOSER SIDE